yancheng0821/merchant-system/merchant-admin/public/legal/delete-account-en.md

 Some data may be retained for legal and business purposes:

-- **Business records:** Transaction and appointment records may be retained for up to 7 years for tax and legal compliance
+- **Business records:** Transaction, appointment, and order records related to you may be retained for up to 7 years for tax and legal compliance
-- **Anonymized data:** Aggregated, non-identifiable analytics data may be retained
+- **Anonymized data:** Aggregated, non-identifiable statistical data may be retained for service improvement

 ---

-## Processing Time
+## Important Notes

-Account deletion requests are typically processed within **30 days**.
-You will receive a confirmation email once your account has been deleted.
+- **Irreversible:** Once deleted, your account cannot be recovered.
+If you wish to use VAMerchant in the future, you will need to create a new account.
+- **Tenant Owners:** If you are the owner of a merchant account (the account created when registering the merchant), please ensure you have properly handled merchant data and other employees' access before deleting your account.
+- **Pending Transactions:** Please ensure all pending transactions or appointments are completed before deleting your account.

 ---